-Chemistry graduates had the highest levels of full-time employment (57%), slightly ahead of physics (51%) and biology (49%).
-Around 20% of physics, biology and chemistry graduates surveyed went into further study, but this figure was lower than in last year’s data.
-Of those pursuing further study, roughly 50% of chemistry and physics graduates chose to pursue a PhD, whereas 48% of biology and sports science graduates chose to pursue further specialisations with a Masters degree.
+On average, around 17% of physics, biology and chemistry graduates went into further study, which is a continued drop off from previous years.
+Of those pursuing further study, roughly 50% of chemistry and physics graduates chose to pursue a PhD, whereas around 48% of biology and sports science graduates chose to enrol in a Masters degree.

-Full-time further study was lowest among sports science graduates (10%), although graduates of this subject did have the highest levels of further study while working (13%), which is often undertaken in fields such as sports physiotherapy or sports psychology.
+Full-time further study was lowest among sports science graduates at 9%, although graduates of this subject did have the highest levels of further study while working (14%), which is not uncommon in fields such as sports physiotherapy or sports psychology.

-Unemployment, including those due to start work, for all science graduates remained low, ranging from a maximum of 6.7% for biology graduates, through to just 3.5% for sports science graduates.
+Unemployment for all science graduates remained low despite increasing from the previous years' data, ranging from a maximum of 9% for biology graduates through to just 4% for sports science graduates.

 Salaries